orangejustin/Pre-trained-BERT-Text-Classification/README.md

-# PA 4: Pre-trained BERT Text Classification Application with Amazon-Massive-Intent Dataset
+# Pre-trained BERT Text Classification Application with Amazon-Massive-Intent Dataset

 This respository is refered and modified from this repository of the [paper](https://arxiv.org/abs/2109.03079).